Language manual

 let label = "\"" +++ key +++ "\""

-(label +++ ":" +++ value) :: pairs
+in (label +++ ":" +++ value) :: pairs

 }